 Click below to watch the PDCP Information video clip

-Click the link below to download 2020-2021 PDCP Application (Download, complete and mail to Dr. Cele Oldham PDCP Coordinator at the Learning Resource Center 510 South Palm Ave.
+Click the link below to download 2022-2023 PDCP Application (Download, complete and mail to Dr. Cele Oldham PDCP Coordinator at the Learning Resource Center 510 South Palm Ave.
 Howey in the Hills, FL 34737.
 (Do Not Submit your Application Electronically)

 The Professional Development Certification Program (PDCP) is a 2-year program designed to develop quality teachers by offering professional education preparation via online learning and mentor support.
 To support job-embedded learning, unique support teams are built for teacher candidates pairing each with an onsite experienced content area coach and an offsite task assessor teacher with subject area expertise.
 By choosing this program as a means of obtaining professional teaching certification, teacher candidates are committing to successfully satisfying all FLDOE required components.
 The PDCP requires the dedication of a substantial amount of professional learning time as a long-term investment in becoming a highly proficient educator.

 Online curriculum based on FLDOE state model: 20 job-embedded tasks which align with the Florida Educator Accomplished Practices.